TheHive-Project/DigitalShadows2TH/README.md

 */10    *   *   *   * /path/to/ds2th.py -d find -l 15
 ```

-This will create a `ds2th.log` file in the folder of the main program.
+This will create a `ds2th.log` file in the `log` folder of the main program.

 ### Monitoring